 XYREM can cause serious side effects, including the following:

-- Mental health problems, including confusion, seeing or hearing things that are not real (hallucinations), unusual or disturbing thoughts (abnormal thinking), feeling anxious or upset, depression, or thoughts of killing yourself or trying to kill yourself.
+- Mental health problems, including confusion, seeing or hearing things that are not real (hallucinations), unusual or disturbing thoughts (abnormal thinking), feeling anxious or upset, depression, thoughts of killing yourself or trying to kill yourself, increased tiredness, feelings of guilt or worthlessness, and difficulty concentrating.
 Tell your doctor if you or your child have or had depression or have tried to harm yourself or themselves.
-Call your doctor right away if you have or your child has symptoms of mental health problems.
+Call your doctor right away if you have or your child has symptoms of mental health problems or a change in weight or appetite.

 - Sleepwalking.
 Sleepwalking can cause injuries.
 Call your doctor if you or your child starts sleepwalking.
 Your doctor should check you or your child.